luishmd/Pi-calculator/README.md

 # Description
-Small script illustrating the application of a Monte Carlo method to determine the value of pi
+Small script illustrating the application of a Monte Carlo method to determine the value of *Pi*.

 # Technologies used